gisioraelvis/gisioraelvis/README.md

 With strengths in:

-🧠 critical thinking, 📊 analytical problem-solving, 👥 teamwork, 🗣️ clear communication, and 🔄 adaptability.
+🧠 critical thinking, 📊 analytical problem-solving, 👥 teamwork, 🗣️ clear communication and 🔄 adaptability.

 ## Tech Stack 🛠️